Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Bounded Klein-Gordon field

-The ratios $\om{F}(0) / F_0$, $K_2 / 2!$ and $K_4/ 4!$ are represented in Fig.~\ref{fig_b_Kn}, where the denominators of these expressions are the classical expectations given in Eq.~\eqref{eq_RKT_K2n_def}.
-As we already noted in Subsect.~\ref{sec_slow_rotation_shape_0}, a strong quenching due to the boundary can be seen at small values of $L$, which is however less pronounced for the shape coefficient $K_4$ compared to the dimensionless moment of inertia $K_2$ and the free energy $\om{F}_0$ itself.
-At $L = 100$, these coefficients already reach their expected asymptotic values $K_{2n} = (2n)!$, Eq.~\eq{eq_RKT_K2n_def}.
+The ratios $\om{F}(0) / \om{F}_0$, $K_2 / 2!$ and $K_4/ 4!$ are represented in Fig.~\ref{fig_b_Kn}, where the denominators of these expressions are the classical expectations given in Eq.~\eqref{eq_RKT_K2n}.
+As we already noted in Subsect.~\ref{sec_slow_rotation_shape_0}, a strong quenching due to the boundary can be seen at small values of $L$, which is however less pronounced for the shape coefficient $K_4$ compared to the moment of inertia coefficient $K_2$ and the average free energy $\om{F}_0$.
+At $L = 100$, these coefficients already reach their expected asymptotic values $K_{2n} = (2n)!$, Eq.~\eq{eq_RKT_K2n}.
+Surprisingly, both $K_2(L)$ and $K_4(L)$ evaluated at finite $L$ are smaller than their asymptotic values, $K_{2n}(\infty) = (2n)!$.
+This property is in contrast to the behaviour seen for the $(1+1)$d ring [see Fig.~\ref{fig:ring_QFT_M0} and Eq.~\eqref{eq:ring_QFT_K2n_an}] and in the unbounded case [see Eqs.~\eqref{eq_KG_K2}--\eqref{eq_KG_K4}].
+It remains an open question whether this feature remains robust when other boundary conditions (e.g., von Neumann) are considered.

 In a cylinder of a finite radius $R$, a large-size $L \to \infty$ limit corresponds also to the high-temperature limit, $T \to \infty$ since $L = 2 \pi R/\beta \equiv 2 \pi R T$.
 Figure~\ref{fig_b_Kn} shows that the dimensionless moment of inertia $K_2$ approaches the asymptotic value $K_2 = 2$ from below, indicating that the moment of inertia should decrease as temperature decreases.
 This effect is related to the presence of an effective energy gap between the states with zero, $m=0$, and non-zero, $m \neq 0$, orbital momenta due to the finite size of the system.
 Therefore, at lower temperatures, the system mostly resides in the $m=0$ state and the rotational modes, which contribute to the moment of inertia~\eq{eq_b_K2}, are not excited.
 Since the latter modes do not participate in rotation at low $T$, the moment of inertia of the system decreases as the system gets colder.
 This effect should evidently also occur for $K_4$ and higher coefficients.
-Interestingly, the same qualitative behaviour for the moment of inertia $K_2$ is also observed in the first-principle simulations of gluon plasma in the high-temperature phase of Yang-Mills theory: as the temperature increases, the moment of inertia approaches the high-temperature value $K_{2} = 2$, Eq.~\eq{eq_RKT_K2n_def}, from below~\cite{Braguta:2023yjn}.
+Interestingly, the same qualitative behaviour for the moment of inertia $K_2$ is also observed in the first-principle simulations of gluon plasma in the high-temperature phase of Yang-Mills theory: as the temperature increases, the moment of inertia approaches the high-temperature value $K_{2} = 2$, Eq.~\eq{eq_RKT_K2n}, from below~\cite{Braguta:2023yjn}.